-The programme offers you the opportunity to study Economics in depth.
-In so doing, it equips you with the knowledge and understanding of economic theory and its application necessary to undertake graduate study in the subject and to pursue a future career as an economist.

-The programme aims:
+This programme draws on modules taught both in the Division of Economics (in the Faculty of Social and Human Sciences) and the School of Management.
+The programme aims to:

-- To equip you with a knowledge and understanding of the core areas of economics, i.e. microeconomics, macroeconomics and quantitative methods: - To enable you to apply economic analysis to a range of policy problems; - To equip you with knowledge and understanding of the workings of the economy; - To equip you with appropriate conceptual and analytic tools, and to provide opportunities for the development and application of these tools; - To develop critical and evaluative thinking in the context of economics; - · To enable you to develop, through the study of economics, a range of skills and abilities that will contribute to your effectiveness in employment;
+• Equip you with a knowledge and understanding of the core areas of economics, i.e. Microeconomics, macroeconomics and quantitative methods;

+- Equip you with a good understanding of the central concepts of management sciences; - Enable you to apply economic analysis to a range of policy areas; - Equip you with knowledge and understanding of the workings of the economy;

+• Equip you with appropriate conceptual and analytic tools, and to provide opportunities for the development and application of these tools;

+• Develop critical and evaluative thinking in the context of economics and management sciences;

+• Enable you to develop a range of skills and abilities that will contribute to your effectiveness in employment;

-• To support you in becoming an independent learner, and in planning your studies and subsequent career.
+• Support you in becoming an independent learner, and in planning your studies and subsequent career.